"1Star is too much"

 Euro Campers is a campervan hire company in New Zealand with depots in Auckland and Christchurch.
 They are just one of 3 brands run by a parent company.
-Budgy Campers is the budget brand, Euro Campers is the mid range and Heron Campers are the luxury brand.
+Budgy Campers is the budget brand, Euro Campers is the mid-range and Heron Campers are the luxury brand.
 All campers are certified as self-contained across all 3 brands.

 The Eurocampers founders are a pair of ex-patriate Germans who worked in the campervan industry for other companies before establishing their own brand.
 They are seasoned travellers who also staff their company with other seasoned travellers so they know how the renter feels when taking out the camper and what they are looking for.
 Their biggest theme is that they have a "One Price Package" that includes, amongst other things, GPS, wifi and an internet connection.
 In addition to this we like free airport transfer, no one-way fees and best of all free windscreen replacement and underbody and roof coverage - very few companies are doing this!
 As you travel around the scenic NZ routes, it's highly advisable to know the freedom camping rules that vary per district.

 Reviews for Euro Campers mostly show the positive reactions of travelers towards their services.
-The company is mostly praised for their staff who give satisfactory services and help whenever it is needed.
+The company is mostly praised for its staff who give satisfactory services and help whenever it is needed.
 Their campervans get good feedback as well for being clean, modern, and well equipped.
 However, other travelers can’t help but notice the age of some of the campers as they can see through the changes done to improve them - you can't please everybody I guess.

 The ratings for Euro Campers may not always be a perfect 10.
 But they sure do give their best when it comes to serving road trippers.
 Likewise, based on their vehicles, they’re the company that cares about how their vehicles look and function.
 However, regardless of the efforts exerted by the company, there are still those travelers who may have wanted a little bit more out of the vehicles especially when it comes to age.
 Expect miles on the clock but plenty of care given to the interior living space.

 Overall we love this company.
 The inclusions are fantastic and they really do seem to care sincerely about the quality of the campervans and motorhomes.